 TGax Editor: Please move the 5th paragraph from 26.14.2 and split it as the 6th and 7th paragraph in this clause with additional changes as shown below

+An AP shall set the More RA-RU subfield in the User Info field to 1 if it intends to transmit additional Trigger frames, within the current broadcast TWT SP, that allocate RA-RUs matching the AID12 subfield value of the User Info field (see Table 9-31f1).

+An HE non-AP STA shall ignore the More RA-RU subfield if the More TF field in the Trigger frame is equal to 0.

 Additional considerations for unassociated STAs[20058]